volusion/element-documentation/explanations/all-the-tech-you-need/README.md

 ## Element CLI

 In order to interact with Element, we developed a [CLI](../../how-to/env-setup) for making your workflow easier.
+The CLI uses **git** branches to manage multiple versions of your blocks.

 ## SDK